tldr-pages/tldr/pages/common/gh-config.md

 `gh config set git_protocol {{ssh}}`

-- Set `delta` showing the differences side by side as pager for all `gh` commands:
+- Use `delta` in side-by-side mode as the default pager for all `gh` commands:

 `gh config set pager '{{delta --side-by-side}}'`